Ethiopian govt, Tigray agree to end fighting after 2 years

-African Union envoy Olusegun Obasanjo, in the first briefing on the peace talks in South Africa, said Ethiopia's government and Tigray authorities have agreed on "orderly, smooth and coordinated disarmament."
-Other key points included "restoration of law and order," he said, as well as "restoration of services" and "unhindered access to humanitarian supplies."
-Obasanjo is a former Nigerian president.
+African Union envoy Olusegun Obasanjo, in the first briefing on the peace talks in South Africa, said Ethiopia's government and Tigray authorities agreed on “orderly, smooth and coordinated disarmament.”
+Other key points included restoration of services to the long cut-off Tigray region and “unhindered access to humanitarian supplies.”

+The war in Africa's second-most populous country, which marks two years on Friday, has seen abuses documented on either side, with millions of people displaced.

 Eritrean forces have been blamed for some of the conflict’s worst abuses, including gang-rapes, and witnesses have described killings and lootings by Eritrean forces even during the peace talks.
 On Wednesday, a humanitarian source said several women in the town of Adwa reported being raped by Eritrean soldiers, and some were badly wounded.
 The source, like many on the situation inside Tigray, spoke on condition of anonymity for fear of retaliation.